The Town Hall (New York City): Opening and early years

-Town Hall was dedicated on January 12, 1921, with 1,600 audience members listing to speeches by John J. Pershing and Henry Waters Taft.
+Town Hall was dedicated on January 12, 1921, with 1,600 audience members listening to speeches by John J. Pershing and Henry Waters Taft.
 At its opening, Town Hall hosted lectures during the morning, receptions during the afternoon, and mass meetings in the evening.
 A magazine from the building's completion wrote that McKim, Mead & White "are responsible for a very beautiful building, lovely in its graceful lines and simplicity".
 The New-York Tribune wrote: "The need of wise citizenship in New York was never greater.
 May the new Town Hall aid materially in its growth."
-The U.S. president Woodrow Wilson and president-elect Warren G. Harding both sent congratulatory telegrams to celebrate Town Hall's opening.
+US President Woodrow Wilson and president-elect Warren G. Harding both sent congratulatory telegrams to celebrate Town Hall's opening.
 At the time, the League had 6,000 members in total.
 Some $1.25 million or $1.35 million had already been spent on its construction.

 Town Hall, under its first director Robert Erskine Ely, extended its programming to benefit New York City at large.
 As a venue, Town Hall was compared with the ideal of a New England town hall, with one book likening the venue to "an idea with a roof over it".
 This imagery was reinforced by reporters such as Hildegarde Hawthorne, who noted that "America was born in her town halls", as well as another writer, who said "New York's small town longings rise in the concrete".
 Architectural writer Robert A. M. Stern wrote that Town Hall, along with the Tammany Hall Building at 44 Union Square, were two "unofficial civic monuments" built between the first and second world wars.
 Within the first year of Town Hall's opening, it had seen 200,000 guests.
 Some of Town Hall's popularity came from a variety of speeches and programs regarding social issues, but the musical productions were also major attractions.
 Over a million people used Town Hall within its first three years.